Updated: Jan 3

 We discovered that many people are passing through without understanding what the area has to offer and some of those who we have spoken to were delighted to be given a few hints and pointers.

 In my 16 years as tour guide at Llywernog, it was the reactions of visitors, to what they are being told, which makes me want to tell people more about Central Wales.
 An area rich in not just spectacular landscapes, but also the stories which go with it.

 I was brought up in the south east of England, but my association with Wales started with the majority of childhood holidays being taken in Cardiganshire (as we knew it then).

 I am married to Hester, a Dutch lady I met at a the Dolaucothi Gold Mine where I had been working as a volunteer for a short time in 1992 and 93, then as a tour guide for the season in 1995.
-We have 2 children, Dylan, 19, a chef at Y Talbot Tregaron and Bethan, 17, who loves Riding and is at the Rheidol Riding Centre as often as possible.
+We have 2 children, Dylan, 21, a chef at Y Talbot Tregaron and Bethan, 19, who loves Horse Riding and is at the Rheidol Riding Centre as often as possible.
 We live on the edge of a small village about 10 miles from Aberystwyth, a little way up in the hills, and have a few chickens and 2 Dogs, (flatcoated retrievers).
 There are some great views to Cardigan bay from just up the road.

 Places have always been important to me, perhaps partly because of the experiences I have had in those places.
 A theme I like to expand upon is how the place where you live – the landscape in particular- influenced people and their fortunes in the past.

 In my 'youth' I spent the best part of a couple of years in the Lake District, working with the National Trust, often climbing mountains daily to repair footpaths...
 I've started writing about that somewhere...